On the Weight Spectrum of Rate-Compatible Polar Codes: Preliminaries

-In section IV, we analyse the number of minimum-weight codewords for QUP and Wang-Liu shortened polar codes.
+In Section IV, we analyse the number of minimum-weight codewords for QUP and Wang-Liu shortened polar codes.
 For QUP, define $M_P(\MI,X_i)$ to be the set of minimum-weight codewords in $C_P(\MI,X_i)$.
-We prove that a codeword in $M_P(\MI,X_i)$ must also be a minimum-weight codeword before puncturing, i.e., belongs to $\bigcup_{f\in\MI}T_P(f,X_i)$.
+We prove that a codeword in $M_P(\MI,X_i)$ must also be a minimum-weight codeword before puncturing, meaning it belongs to $\bigcup_{f\in\MI}T_P(f,X_i)$.
 Therefore, we compute the weight spectrum of $\bigcup_{f\in\MI}T_P(f,X_i)$ iteratively from the weight spectrum of $T_P(f',X_j)$ where $f'\preccurlyeq f$ and $j<i$.
-Additionally, the number of minimum-weight codewords in Wang-Liu shortened polar codes can be inferred from that in QUP code by symmetry.
+Additionally, the number of minimum-weight codewords in Wang-Liu shortened polar codes can be inferred from that in QUP codes by symmetry.